Lotame/docs/lightning-tag/implementation-google-ad-manager.md

 NOTE: If you are using an ad-server other than Google, simply replace any lines referencing googletag with references to your specific implementation.

 In order to ensure the fastest audience targeting response, copy and paste the following into the `<head>` section of your page.
-Make sure that the onProfileReady callback returns before the `google.enableServices()` call is made to ensure that your Lotame audiences are included in the call to Google.
+Make sure that the onProfileReady callback returns before the `googletag.enableServices()` call is made to ensure that your Lotame audiences are included in the call to Google.

 Lotame recommends loading this directly on your page in the `<head>` section to best ensure that targeting calls will complete in time to successfully include Lotame's audiences in your ad calls.
 We recommend against loading through a tag manager such as Google Tag Manager (GTM).